sharasolns/sh-frontend/docs/guide/components/shcanvas.md

 - Details

  This will be the size of the canvas, bootstrap 5 canvas sizes are used

-- Example: `md`
+    Example: size="lg"

 ### `scrollable`
 - Type: `boolean`